joelbarreto/cvn/content/en/donors/Transform Caring Valley's Santa Clara Center - Concluded.md

 <script src="https://zeffy-scripts.s3.ca-central-1.amazonaws.com/embed-form-script.min.js"></script>

-> We are no longer accpeting donations to this campaign.
+> We are no longer accepting donations to this campaign.
 Thanks to generous donors, we have **met our goal** of $750 and received the matching grant of $750 from RITSNET.

 Caring Valley is in need of <span class="dib purple b">essential furniture and IT equipment</span> to create a more <em>functional and welcoming space for volunteers, donors, and beneficiaries</em>.
 Thanks to a generous corporate donor, we have received a <b>significant donation</b> of furniture and audio-video equipment!